 Corravahan House and Gardens

 Listed 1840's Georgian style house and gardens, occupied by the Leslie Family for its first 130 years.
-Retaining most of its original period features, the house is undergoing restoration.
+Retaining most of its original period features.

-Prior To Visiting: It is advised to contact the property directly to make arrangements to visit.
-Refer to the website for additional information.
+Prior to visiting, it is advised to contact the property directly to make arrangements.